 - NAT Type 3: this is the Strict NAT which may not accept the incoming traffic properly, so it can cause problems with some games (and you may not be able to connect to some users over the Internet).

-To view the NAT type on a Microsoft XBox, you need to go to System, Settings, Network, Network settings and, under Current Network Status, you should be able to see the NAT Type which can be:
+To view the NAT type on a Microsoft XBox (X / S), you need to go to Settings, General, Network settings and, under Current Network Status (on the right side of the UI), you should be able to see the NAT Type which can be:

 - Moderate NAT: this NAT type is defined by Microsoft as allowing you to be the host in a multiplayer game most of the times, but it can also create problems over time and it may lead to lag – so, in a sense, it seem to be close to Type 2 on a PS4, but slightly worse (you may not be able to forward ports from some users).